Best Time to Visit Banff, Canada: When to Go & Weather Guide

 Spring in Banff falls between April and June.

-What to expect in Banff in spring?
+What to expect in spring

 The weather in Banff is a little hit-and-miss during the spring months.
 While April relieves us from the coldest temperatures, the precipitation also starts to ramp up.
-During spring, mild sunny days can also turn into chilly snowy ones at the drop of a hat.
+During spring, mild sunny days can also turn into chilly, snowy ones at the drop of a hat.

 Bighorn Sheep in Spring